 Associate Professor Evan Ingley BSc(Hons), PhD

 Associate Professor Evan Ingley heads the Cell Signalling group, which has an interest in understanding the signalling networks or "information highways" of both normal and diseased cells.
-Evan's Honours degree at the University of Canterbury (New Zealand) included a research project on the hormonal control of genes important for cockroach reproduction, but developed an interest in understanding molecular interactions involved in cancer/leukaemia.
+Evan's Honours degree at the University of Canterbury (New Zealand) included a research project on the hormonal control of genes important for cockroach reproduction but developed an interest in understanding molecular interactions involved in cancer/leukaemia.
 Evan completed his PhD at The Australian National University in the John Curtin School of Medical Research (Canberra) under the direction of Professor Ian Young, working on the interaction between the cytokine Interleukin-5 (IL-5) and its receptor.
-For his postdoctoral studies he move to Switzerland working with Dr Brian Hemmings at the Friedrich Miescher Institute, the flagship research institute of the pharmaceutical company Novartis.
+For his postdoctoral studies he moved to Switzerland working with Dr Brian Hemmings at the Friedrich Miescher Institute, the flagship research institute of the pharmaceutical company Novartis.
 Dr Hemmings had recently identified the new oncogene Akt/PKB and Evan worked on its regulation through protein-protein as well as protein-lipid interactions.
-On returning to Australia Evan began working in the Laboratory for Cancer Medicine at WAIMR bringing his expertise on protein-protein interactions involved in signal transduction to the labs interest in red blood cell development and lineage determination.
-After the labs discovery of the importance of Lyn in erythropoiesis he began establishing a focus on the signalling pathways of this molecule and set up the Cell Signalling Group.
+On returning to Australia Evan began using his expertise on protein-protein interactions involved in signal transduction to uncover novel pathways involved in red blood cell development and lineage determination.
+After his discovery of the importance of Lyn in erythropoiesis he began establishing a focus on the signalling pathways of this molecule and set up the Cell Signalling Group.